crystal-lang/crystal-website/_pages/install/on_windows.md

 ```

 ## Troubleshooting
-Please see this [repo](https://github.com/neatorobito/scoop-crystal) for more information and support.
+Please see the [`neatorobito/scoop-crystal` repo](https://github.com/neatorobito/scoop-crystal) for more information and support.